Full BASIC

 Full BASIC, sometimes known as Standard BASIC or ANSI BASIC, is an international standard defining a dialect of the BASIC programming language.
 It was developed by the American National Standards Institute (ANSI) X3.60 group in partnership with the European ECMA.
 It describes an advanced version of BASIC with many features including structured programming, matrix math, input/output for file handling, and many other options.

 ANSI's BASIC standardization was a two-stage process.
 The first, carried out as Minimal BASIC starting in 1974, was an effort to clearly define and standardize the original Dartmouth BASIC language so it could be correctly implemented on different platforms.
 After its release in late 1977, attention turned to Full BASIC which would be based on the more powerful Structured BASIC being developed at Dartmouth College.
 The complexity of the system and the many additions promoted by members of the standards committee led to the effort bogging down and the first draft standard was not ready until 1986, four years late.

-The standard was ratified on 26 June 1986 as ECMA-116 and January 1987 as ANSI X3.113-1987.
+The standard was ratified on 26 June 1986 as ECMA-116, in January 1987 as ANSI X3.113-1987, in 1991 as ISO/IEC 10279:1991 and last reviewed and confirmed in 2024.
 It was completely ignored; the microcomputer revolution had occurred while the specification was being argued over, and by the early-1980s Microsoft BASIC running on tens of millions of home computers had already come and gone.
 Watching the process drag on, the Dartmouth participants left to produce True BASIC based on parts of the standard, but this saw little use.
 De facto standards like Microsoft's dominated the market and formed the basis for newer languages like Microsoft Visual Basic which incorporated similar concepts.